 For the entire year, all across the UK, steelpan bands have been rehearsing for this very important competition.
 In fact this is the largest steelpan band competition outside of the UK.
 The competition sees eight bands play a ten minute composition from memory, absolutely no sheet music allowed.
 It is such a fun and great event to watch!

 There are a huge number of pre-carnival parties on.
 For an authentic Caribbean carnival experience attend a soca party.
 There is a huge number of Soca fetes on before carnival and we highly recommend attending at least one to get yourself in the carnival spirt.
 Plus they are always wild and fun events!

 Definitely no heels, sandals or any open toe shoes!
 Trust us you will be jumping all day long and there are huge crowds of people so you may get trampled on.
 There will also be loads of broken glass and rubbish about so protect your feet!

 Eat lots of delicious Caribbean food!

 One of the best things about Notting Hill Carnival is the incredible Caribbean street food!
 Smells of Caribbean food fill the air.
 You must try some jerk chicken, goat curry, rice of the day, ackee and saltfish, vegetarian patties or corn on the cob.
 Also enjoy some delicious Caribbean rum or some refreshing carrot juice.

 One of the best parts of Notting Hill Carnival is the sound systems in all the side streets.
 There are over 40 sound systems throughout the area planning everything from reggae, calypso, soca to hip-hop and house.

-Do your research figure out which ones interest you.
+Do your research and figure out which ones interest you.
 Also arrive early because some of the sound systems are so popular that there is even crowd control.
 There is nothing more liberating than dancing in the streets with strangers, it is what carnival is all about.